Why video game movies are still stuck on the first level

 Pokémon: Detective Pikachu

 Y’all have been going crazy for this one.
-Yes, this looks set to be the first video game movie that’s at least competent.
-Ryan Reynolds is all set to become our favorite unlikely hero of the year, seeing our favorite Pocket Monsters come to life is rad as hell, and the whole visual style and setting is doing a lot to please our eyeballs in recent trailers.
+Yes, this was one of the first video game movie that’s at least competent.
+Ryan Reynolds became our favorite unlikely hero of the year, seeing our favorite Pocket Monsters come to life is rad as hell, and the whole visual style and setting did a lot to please hardcore fans.

-However, given that this isn’t really a straightup adaptation of the Pokemon games we’ve come to know and love, Detective Pikachu has a lot of perks in its favor other adaptations don’t.
-If this one succeeds, expect an exception to the rule, not a trendsetter.
+However, given that this isn’t really a straight adaptation of the Pokemon games we’ve come to know and love, Detective Pikachu has a lot of perks in its favor other adaptations don’t.
+It performed decently at the box office, which is a minor miracle.

 Sonic the Hedgehog